secretGeek/today-i-learned-staging/concepts/baumols_cost_disease.md

 2. The laid off farm workers are now desperate for a job, and will lower the price at which they are willing to do farm work.
 3. Wages for farm work will be much much lower.
 And since there aren't enough jobs for all the laid off farm workers, they will flood into every other occupation.
 Many farm workers will become doctors, and due to supply and demand, all doctors will thus be paid less.

-This line of reasoning is just as falacious (to me) as BCD, and it is exactly the line of reasoning used by every journalist in the world, in 2014 during [The First Great AI Panic](https://wiki.secretgeek.net/ai-panic) when they all wrote tear-soaked articles about how the rise of automation would mean that no one had to work anymore and would thus all be forced to starve to death unless the owners of the robots would flip us a penny now and then.
+This line of reasoning is just as fallacious (to me) as BCD, and it is exactly the line of reasoning used by every journalist in the world, in 2014 during [The First Great AI Panic](https://wiki.secretgeek.net/ai-panic) when they all wrote tear-soaked articles about how the rise of automation would mean that no one had to work anymore and would thus all be forced to starve to death unless the owners of the robots would flip us a penny now and then.

 Neither BCD or the reasoning above is what we *actually* see happening.